rodolfovictor/rockverse/docs/source/index.rst

   Python tools for Computational Petrophysics

+.. rst-class:: h5 text-center font-weight-light my-4

+  Version |version|

 **RockVerse** is an open-source Python library designed to support high-performance computational petrophysics workflows.
 It is tailored for researchers and professionals in digital rock petrophysics, formation evaluation, well logging, and laboratory data analysis.
 Built to handle complex, data-intensive tasks, RockVerse provides high-performance capabilities for large-scale simulations and data analysis.

+RockVerse (and this documentation site) is part of an ongoing post-doctoral research project under active development.
+We welcome contributions, bug reports, and feature suggestions to help improve and expand the library.
+Check back regularly for updates, tutorials, and new features, or :ref:`join our mailing list <rockverse_docs_maillist>` to stay informed about the latest developments.

 .. rst-class:: h1 text-center font-weight-light my-4